opentalk-mirrors/controller/docs/admin/core/user_search.md

 #### Event invite endpoint

-OpenTalk can be configured to allow inviting guests through external email addresses, even if they can not register, e.g. because the instance is limited to accounts of an organization.
+{{ product_name }} can be configured to allow inviting guests through external email addresses, even if they can not register, e.g. because the instance is limited to accounts of an organization.
 These guests will then receive an email with an invite link they can use to join a meeting.